 - 7.3.9 In parallel to the development of the DDP an application for a Decommissioning Licence will be completed and submitted to CNSC with the DDP.
-This application for a License to Decommission will be prepared in accordance with the regulations outlined in sections 3 and 7 of the Class I Nuclear Facilities Regulations.
-Any other required permits and licenses from federal, provincial, and municipal agencies will be obtained before any decommissioning work begins. - 7.3.10 CNSC has estimated 1 person-day of effort is required for a regulatory review of the Environmental Assessment.

-- 7.3.11 CNSC has estimated 40 person-days of effort are required to fully review and assess the DDP and Decommissioning licence application. - 7.3.12 CNSC has estimated 20 person-days of effort are required to complete the licensing assessment and the licence approval decisions process. - 7.3.13 Mobilization allows time for the procurement of decommissioning supplies and additional PPE if required.
+This application for a Licence to Decommission will be prepared in accordance with the regulations outlined in sections 3 and 7 of the Class I Nuclear Facilities Regulations.
+Any other required permits and licenses from federal, provincial, and municipal agencies will be obtained before any decommissioning work begins. - 7.3.10 CNSC has estimated 1 person-day of effort is required for a regulatory review of the Environmental Assessment. - 7.3.11 CNSC has estimated 40 person-days of effort are required to fully review and assess the DDP and Decommissioning licence application.
+Regulatory approval of the DDP will be in place prior to dismantlement and demolition work beginning. - 7.3.12 CNSC has estimated 20 person-days of effort are required to complete the licensing assessment and the licence approval decisions process. - 7.3.13 Mobilization allows time for the procurement of decommissioning supplies and additional PPE if required.
 The work performed during this phase of the decommissioning is intended to prepare the facility for subsequent 'Decontamination and Dismantling' work.
-Mobilization may include, but is not limited to: - Delivering to the site any special equipment or tools that will be required during the decontamination and dismantling work; - Ensuring that the site services that will be required during the decontamination and dismantling work are available and disconnecting any services that will not be required; and - Preparing temporary storage areas for wastes, recyclable materials and re-usable equipment. - 7.3.14 SRBT will remain in the Safe Shutdown Phase until CNSC has approved the application for decommissioning of the facility and a Decommissioning Licence has been granted.
+Mobilization may include, but is not limited to: - Delivering to the site any special equipment or tools that will be required during the decontamination and dismantling work;

+- Ensuring that the site services that will be required during the decontamination and dismantling work are available and disconnecting any services that will not be required; and - Preparing temporary storage areas for wastes, recyclable materials and re-usable equipment. - 7.3.14 SRBT will remain in the Safe Shutdown Phase until CNSC has approved the application for decommissioning of the facility and a Decommissioning Licence has been granted.